How to Track Outbound Links in GA4 (And the Easier Way)

 What GA4 tracks by default

-The event captures five parameters: link_url (full destination URL), link_domain, link_classes, link_id, and the outbound flag.
-That sounds comprehensive until you notice what is missing.
+The event hands you five parameters: link_url (the full destination URL), link_domain, link_classes, link_id, and the outbound flag.
+Sounds like the whole picture.
+Then you notice the hole.

 GA4 does not capture link_text for outbound clicks.
-The anchor text, the words the visitor actually read before clicking, is stripped out.
-This is not a configuration issue.
-GA4 captures link_text for file download events but deliberately omits it for outbound clicks.
-The parameter exists in GA4's schema.
-It is simply never populated by Enhanced Measurement for this event type.
+The anchor text, the words a person read before clicking, is gone.
+You did not misconfigure anything.
+GA4 captures link_text for file download events and chooses to drop it for outbound ones.
+The slot for it sits right there in the schema.
+Enhanced Measurement just leaves it empty.

 Where to find outbound click data in GA4

 Method 1: Exploration report.
 Go to Explore > Blank exploration.
 Import dimensions: Event name, Link URL (or Link domain).
 Import metrics: Event count, Total users.
 Add a filter: Event name = "click" AND Outbound = "true."
-This is the recommended approach and the only way to see link-level detail without additional configuration.
+This is the recommended approach and the only way to see link-level detail without setting up anything extra first.

 Method 2: Custom dimension.
 Go to Admin > Custom definitions > Create custom dimension.
 Set the scope to "Event," the event parameter to link_url.
-Once registered, link URLs appear in standard reports.
-The catch: data only flows from the moment you create the custom dimension.
-It is not retroactive.
-If you have been running GA4 for six months without this dimension registered, those six months of outbound click URLs are invisible in standard reports.
+Once you save it, link URLs show up in standard reports.
+Here is the catch.
+The data only starts flowing the moment you create the dimension.
+It does not look backward.
+Run GA4 for six months without this dimension, and those six months of outbound click URLs simply are not there in standard reports.
+They were collected.
+You just cannot see them.

 Method 3: Standard Events report.
 Go to Reports > Engagement > Events, filter for the click event.
-You see the total count of outbound clicks, but no URL breakdown.
-To get URLs, you need Method 1 or 2.
+You get the total number of outbound clicks and nothing else.
+No URL breakdown.
+For URLs you are back to Method 1 or 2.

-Three methods, none of them obvious, all requiring configuration that GA4 does not prompt you to do.
-Google's own tutorial for measuring outbound clicks is sparse and does not cover Explorations or custom dimensions at all.
+Three methods, not one of them obvious, every one needing setup GA4 never nudges you to do.
+Google's own tutorial for measuring outbound clicks is thin.
+It skips Explorations and custom dimensions altogether.

 The false positives problem

-Enhanced Measurement counts any click where the link's domain differs from your site's domain.
-That definition catches more than outbound links.
+Enhanced Measurement calls any click an outbound click if the link's domain is not your domain.
+That rule catches a lot more than real outbound links.

-mailto: links (mailto:info@example.com) have no domain match.
-GA4 counts them as outbound clicks. tel: links (tel:+1234567890) get the same treatment.
-On a contact page with an email address and phone number, every click on those elements shows up in your outbound click data alongside legitimate external links.
+mailto: links (mailto:info@example.com) have no matching domain, so GA4 counts them. tel: links (tel:+1234567890) get treated the same way.
+Put an email address and a phone number on your contact page, and every click on them lands in your outbound report next to the real external links.

-javascript:void(0) anchors, used by many JavaScript frameworks and WordPress themes for UI interactions, also trigger the event.
-Users report these appearing as the top "outbound clicks" in their GA4 Explorations, pushing real data below the fold.
+javascript:void(0) anchors are everywhere too.
+JavaScript frameworks and WordPress themes use them for menus, toggles, and other on-page controls, and they fire the event as well.
+People report these showing up as the top "outbound clicks" in their Explorations, shoving the real data below the fold.

 The GTM method for full control